 Lip gloss was first introduced to the public in 1930 by the Max Factor Company.
 After almost a century, the beauty industry is growing more than ever.
-Data shows that in 2017, 119.97 million women in the U.S. were using lipstick and lip gloss.
+According to Statista, 122.62 million women in the U.S. used lipstick and lip gloss in 2020.
+This figure is projected to increase to 124.68 million in 2024.
 Moreover, studies predict that people will continue to use more beauty products causing demand growth over the following years.
 As a result, the lipstick industry is expected to value about $10 billion by 2024.

-Statistics also show that there are around 68 registered and licensed lip gloss and lipstick manufacturing companies in the U.S. alone.
-Additionally, the industry generates a revenue of $4 billion annually.
+Statistics also show 4,082 Cosmetic and Beauty Products Manufacturing businesses in the US as of 2022, an increase of 3.6% from 2021.
 Therefore, starting a lip gloss business line can be a rewarding journey for a young entrepreneur.
-In fact, it is one of the best business ideas for teens.
+It is one of the best business ideas for teens.

 Each of these models has benefits and disadvantages for your entrepreneurial journey, so let’s take a closer look at how they work.